Are you interested in implementing a Food Sovereignty Ordinance in your community?

 Food sovereignty is the right of peoples to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems.
 It puts those who produce, distribute and consume food at the heart of food systems.
 It based on La Via Campesina, the peasants’ movement, which began in 1992 in South America to protect the lives, livelihood and land of small-scale farmers.
 It has grown to an international movement to empower food producers (farmers, fisherman, etc), protecting their rights, attaining living wages, healthy working conditions, food justice and environmentally sound food farming/harvesting practices. (sources: localfoodrules.org, https://viacampesina.org)

-In Maine, food sovereignty ordinances allow small scale, backyard producers, homesteaders, hobbyists, etc, to produce foods without being a state inspected and licensed facility, ONLY, when food is being sold directly to the consumer at the site of production (ex. producers home).
+In Maine, much of the recent discussion around food sovereignty has focused on one approach to increasing food sovereignty, food sovereignty ordinances.
+These ordinances allow small scale, backyard producers, homesteaders, hobbyists, etc, to produce foods without being a state inspected and licensed facility, ONLY, when food is being sold directly to the consumer at the site of production (ex. producers home).
 The purpose is to allow people to decide what they eat, and how they want their food produced, and requires there be open and trustful communication between the producer and consumer.

-• As of 2021, over 80 municipalities in Maine have implemented Food Sovereignty Ordinances.
+As of 2025, over 113 municipalities in Maine have implemented Food Sovereignty Ordinances.
 See information, here.
+This is roughly 30% of towns in Maine representing ~25% of the total population of the state according to Local Food Rules.

 What is a Food Sovereignty Ordinance?